 Satoru Iwata has said that 2014 will focus more on hardcore gamers instead of families and children.
 If they are serious about heading down that route, then maybe it’s time to ditch the squeaky clean Wii marketing for something louder and more aggressive.

 It’s understandable that not everyone likes Eminem or rap music in general.
 But when the second best selling artist of 2013 is a Donkey Kong fan, maybe Nintendo should take the idea into consideration for “Tropical Freeze”.
 What’s the worst that could happen?
-People will actually discuss something about Wii U that isn’t related to sales?
+People will actually discuss something about Wii U that isn’t related to poor sales?

 Some older, edgier ads from the NES/SNES days: